Generic name: homatropine and hydrocodone [ HOM-a-TROE-peen-and-HYE-dro-KOE-done ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A hydrocodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pale skin, blue-colored lips, and fainting.
+An opioid overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+Overdose symptoms may include severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

-What should I avoid while taking Hydromet (homatropine and hydrocodone)?
+What should I avoid while taking Hydromet?

 Do not drink alcohol.
-Dangerous side effects or death can occur when alcohol is combined with hydrocodone.
+Dangerous side effects or death could occur.

-Hydromet (homatropine and hydrocodone) side effects
+Hydromet side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using homatropine and hydrocodone and call your doctor at once if you have:
+Stop taking this medicine and call your doctor at once if you have:

-a light-headed feeling, like you might pass out; or
+a light-headed feeling, like you might pass out;

-adrenal gland problems--nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness.
+adrenal gland problems--nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness; or

-Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.
+high levels of serotonin in the body--agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, diarrhea.

-Common side effects may include:
+Common side effects of Hydromet may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Hydromet (homatropine and hydrocodone)?
+What other drugs will affect Hydromet?

-Narcotic (opioid) medication can interact with many other drugs and cause dangerous side effects or death.
+Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

-other narcotic medications--opioid pain medicine or prescription cough medicine;
+other opioids--opioid pain medicine or prescription cough medicine;

-drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, sedative, tranquilizer, or antipsychotic medicine; or
+drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, medicine to treat mood disorders or mental illness;

-drugs that affect serotonin levels in your body--medicine for depression, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+drugs that affect serotonin levels in your body--a stimulant, or medicine for depression, Parkinson's disease, migraine headaches, serious infections, or nausea and vomiting.

 More about Hydromet (homatropine / hydrocodone)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information